YalamanchiLavanya/Python-Journey/README.md

 A beginner-friendly Python notes file covering Data Types (int, float, string), string operations, indexing, concatenation, common string methods (replace(), join(), split(), count()), built-in functions (len(), max(), min()), and a simple 24-hour to 12-hour time conversion program.
 # Day4-Lists and Tuples
 Day 4 of my Python learning journey!
 This repository covers Python Lists and Tuples, including their properties, indexing, built-in methods (append, extend, pop, remove, insert, sort, len, count, index), mutable vs immutable concepts, and tuple-to-list conversion with practical examples.
+# Day5-Dictionary and Sets
+This repository contains my Day 5 Python practice on Dictionaries and Sets.
+It covers the basics of key-value pairs, dictionary and set methods, set operations like union, intersection, and symmetric difference, along with simple examples to strengthen my understanding of Python collections.
+This is part of my journey to build a strong foundation in Python programming. 🚀